Bandit - Overthewire.org/wargames

 NOTE: if you have solved this level and see βByebye!β when trying to log into bandit18, this is related to the next level, bandit19

-diff passwords.new passwords.old
+diff passwords.new passwords.oldhga5tuuCLF6fFzUpnagiMN8ssu9LFrdg

 The password for the next level is stored in a file readme in the homedirectory.
 Unfortunately, someone has modified .bashrc to log you out when you log in with SSH.

-ssh -t bandit18@bandit.labs.overthewire.org -p 2220 '/bin/sh'
+ssh -t bandit18@bandit.labs.overthewire.org -p 2220 '/bin/sh'hga5tuuCLF6fFzUpnagiMN8ssu9LFrdgcat readmeawhqfNnAbc1naukrpqDYcF95h7HoMTrC

 SUID